kmk142789/kmk142789/proofs/genesis_coinbase_proof.md

      contains a single transaction; this mirrors the value serialized in the header.

+3. **Confirm the proof-of-work:** The `bits` field expands to the celebrated `0x1d00ffff` target.
+The script shows the exact 256-bit threshold and proves the header hash is numerically below it.
+Bitcoin’s genesis block therefore satisfies the original proof-of-work rules with no external tooling.

+4. **Follow the money:** The single output encodes 50 BTC to `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa`, the first address ever minted.
+This address remains untouched — every blockchain index and archival node reports the reward as unspent.

-3. **Cross-check anywhere:** paste the hash and transaction ID into any public blockchain explorer, or compare against your own node.
+5. **Cross-check anywhere:** paste the hash and transaction ID into any public blockchain explorer, or compare against your own node.
 Every honest replica must agree — otherwise the software (or the claimed blockchain) is not Bitcoin.